abadid/cmsc424-spring2023/project2/README.md

 having count(*) <= 5;
 ```

+**Q3.2 (5 pt)**.
 Modify the above query to produce the correct output.
 You can only use additional predicates and subqueries; however, you may not use any other tables.
 Order of the output does not matter.

 **Q4 (22pt)**.[Trigger]